 - 1 egg

-Leave the mixture to prove for 10 minutes, it will rise and become foamy.
+- Leave the mixture to prove for 10 minutes, it will rise and become frothy.

-In a large bowl, add the flour, salt, yeast mixture, water, oil and knead for 5 minutes.
-The dough comes together really nicely, it does not stick to the bowl and is easy to work with.
+- In a large bowl, add the flour, salt, yeast mixture, water, oil and knead for 5 minutes -add more flour if necessary to have a dough does not stick to the hands.

-Slightly beat the egg and brush each pretzel with it, the sprinkle sesame seeds and caraway seeds over.
+- Slightly beat the egg and brush each pretzel with it, then sprinkle caraway seeds over.

 - To see the measurements in cups and ounces, please click on the US CUSTOMARY link.